Nshmais/Fort-Worth-Map/README.md

-# Fortworth Map
+# Fort Worth Map
 <img src="img/map.png" alt="map" align="right" height="150">

 The main task of this project is to develop a single page application featuring a map of my neighborhood.
-The map include many functionality such as creating markers and highlighted locations, third-party data about those locations and various ways to browse the content.
+The map include many functionality such as creating markers and highlighted locations, data about those locations and various ways to browse the content.

 ## Installation & Run
 1. Clone the [Fort-Worth-Map](https://github.com/Nshmais/Fort-Worth-Map) github repository.